What makes “Rick And Morty” or “BoJack Horseman” so impeccably awesome?

 No wonder Will Arnett (who voices BoJack) jokes about Raphael Bob-Waksberg (the creator of the show) paying for the mental treatment after “BoJack Horseman” ends.

 However, there is a bright side to it.
 I feel that these shows are very much like a catharsis.
 They throw me into some dark places, but as Rustin Cohle in True Detective said, ask me, the light’s winning.
+I can see the light for every main character in “Bojack”, “Rick and Morty” and “Final Space”.

-They represent life better than majority of award-winning dramas.
+Finally, they represent life better than majority of award-winning dramas.
 The craziness of it all, the constantly downward-upward sloping line of it.
 By using imaginary monsters, animals and aliens, they all unclothe the reality.

 I am thrilled to see what’s coming next.
 One thing I know for sure is that no matter what the future brings – I am glad and thankful for this golden era already.